 Two young people stand on a street corner in a run-down part of New York, kissing.
 Despite the lawlessness of the district they are left unmolested.
 A short distance away walk Maria and ...
 See full summary »

 Beate Charlotte Lunde

-Billie Frank is a shy, young mixed-race girl who is sent away by her alcoholic mother at a very early age.
+Billie Frank is a shy, young multiracial girl who is sent away by her alcoholic mother at a very early age.
 At an orphanage, she befriends Louise and Roxanne.
 Flash forward to 1983.
 Billie and her friends are spotted by a record producer, Timothy Walker, who wants them to sing backup for his latest pop-music discovery.
-But when super DJ Dice hears Billie's incredible voice, he makes a shady deal with Timothy to get her out of that dead-end situation.
+But when super DJ Julian Dice hears Billie's incredible voice, he makes a shady deal with Timothy to get her out of that dead-end situation.
 Soon, Billie and Dice are making hits inside the studio, and falling in love outside of it.
 Eventually, the pressure of her newfound celebrity puts too heavy a strain on Billie, forcing her to decide what it is she really wants from Dice, and what she wants for herself.
 Written by

 10 of 13 people found this review helpful.